The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

 Starting OpenLane
 ------------------------------------------------------------------------
 .. note::
-    If you installed OpenLane following `local installation <local_installs>`_ steps, then you are on your own.
+    If you installed OpenLane following `local installation <local_installs>`_ steps, these instructions will not entirely apply.
+We no longer actively support local installation.

 OpenLane uses Docker to create reproducible environment for your projects.
 You don't need any extra steps to run the Docker image, as Makefile already takes care of it.
 Just run following command to enter OpenLane environment: